-EHV Applicant Name: Household without dependent children Household with dependent children Number of persons in the household This is to certify that the above named individual or household meets the following criteria based on the check mark, other indicated information, and signature indicating their current living situation- Check only one box and complete only that section Living Situation: place not meant for human habitation (e.g., cars, parks, abandoned buildings, streets/sidewalks) The person(s) named above is/are currently living in (or, if currently in hospital or other institution, was living in immediately prior to hospital/institution admission) a public or private place not designed for, or ordinarily used as a regular sleeping accommodation for human beings, including a car, park, abandoned building, bus station, airport or camp ground.
-Homeless Street Outreach Program Name: This certifying agency must be recognized by Central MN Continuum of Care (CoC) as an agency that has a program designed to serve persons living on the street or other places not meant for human habitation.
-Examples may be street outreach workers, day shelters, soup kitchens, Health Care for the Homeless sites, etc. Authorized Agency Representative Signature: Living Situation: Emergency Shelter The person(s) named above is/are currently living in (or, if currently in hospital or other institution, was living in immediately prior to hospital/institution admission) a supervised publicly or privately-operated shelter as follows: Emergency Shelter Program Name: This emergency shelter must appear on the Central MN Continuum of Care's (CoC) Housing Inventory Chart as part of the most recent CoC Homeless Assistance application to HUD or otherwise be recognized by the CoC as part of the CoC Inventory (i.e., newly established Emergency Shelter).
-Authorized Agency Representative Signature: Date: Living Situation: Recently Homeless The person(s) named above is/are currently receiving financial and supportive services for persons who are homeless.
-Loss of such assistance would result in a return to homelessness (i.e. households in Rapid Rehousing programs, resident of Permanent Supportive Housing Programs participating in Moving On/Moving Up, etc.) Program Name: This certifying agency must appear on the CoC's Housing Inventory Chart submitted as part of the most recent CoC Homeless Assistance application to HUD or otherwise be recognized by the CoC as part of the CoC inventory.
-Authorized Agency Representative Signature: Date: (June 2021)
+EHV Applicant Name:

+Household without dependent children

+Household with dependent children

+Number of persons in the household

+This is to certify that the above named individual or household meets the following criteria based on the check mark, other indicated information, and signature indicating their current living situation-

+Check only one box and complete only that section

+Living Situation: place not meant for human habitation (e.g., cars, parks, abandoned buildings,

+streets/sidewalks)

+The person(s) named above is/are currently living in (or, if currently in hospital or other

+institution, was living in immediately prior to hospital/institution admission) a public or private place

+not designed for, or ordinarily used as a regular sleeping accommodation for human beings,

+including a car, park, abandoned building, bus station, airport or camp ground.

+Homeless Street Outreach Program Name:

+persons living on the street or other places not meant for human habitation.
+Examples may be street outreach workers, day shelters, soup kitchens, Health Care for the Homeless sites, etc.

+Authorized Agency Representative Signature:

+Date:

+Living Situation: Emergency Shelter

+The person(s) named above is/are currently living in (or, if currently in hospital or other

+institution, was living in immediately prior to hospital/institution admission) a supervised publicly or

+privately-operated shelter as follows:

+Emergency Shelter Program Name:

+This emergency shelter must appear on the Central MN Continuum of Care's (CoC) Housing Inventory Chart as part of the most recent CoC Homeless Assistance application to HUD or otherwise be recognized by the CoC as part of the CoC Inventory (i.e., newly established Emergency Shelter).

+Authorized Agency Representative Signature:

+Date:

+Living Situation: Recently Homeless

+The person(s) named above is/are currently receiving financial and supportive services for

+persons who are homeless.
+Loss of such assistance would result in a return to homelessness (i.e.

+households in Rapid Rehousing programs, resident of Permanent Supportive Housing Programs

+participating in Moving On/Moving Up, etc.)

+Program Name:

+This certifying agency must appear on the CoC's Housing Inventory Chart submitted as part of the most recent CoC Homeless Assistance application to HUD or otherwise be recognized by the CoC as part of the CoC inventory.

+Authorized Agency Representative Signature:

+Date: (June 2021)